paulvha/ThingMagic/tid/README.md

 ## Software usage

-epctrans.h and epctrans.c contain the translation routines. epc_examples.c show how to use the translation routines.

-Copy all into the same directory.
+Copy tid.c the a directory.

 To compile : cc -o tid tid.c